 Here’s where the fun begins.
 The follow-up stage:

-One day after sending my initial email 1-1, they will get a follow up.
-Two days after that, they’ll get another follow up.
-Another three days, they’ll get another follow up.
+One day after sending my initial email 1-1, the client will get a follow-up email.
+Two days after that, they’ll get another follow-up email.
+After another three days, they’ll get a third follow-up email.
 See how awesome that is?!
-This saved me SO MUCH time when it came to following up with clients.
-This is the cornerstone to my client work because it’s all through an automated business process.
+This saves me a lot of time when it comes to following up with clients.
+This is the cornerstone of my client work because it’s all through an automated business process.
 This workflow starts automatically and ends as soon as the client responds.

-After that, the last stage is booking, where we send our contract and invoice.
+After that, the last phase is booking.
+During this phase, we send our contract and invoice to the client.

 Once we activated this process, we saw our conversion rates jump up to almost triple what they were before.
-My email response rates more than tripled!
-The whole point is to make sure our clients feel like we have thought about everything and we have it all covered.
+Repeat: My email response rates more than tripled.
+The whole point of seamless communication is to make sure our clients feel like we have thought about everything and we have it all covered.

 Use process maps for overall business improvement

-Process maps aren’t just for assessing performance, but they can be a valuable tool for overall business improvement.
-You can use them before you even have processes in place to make sure you’re setting them up properly.
-You can analyze gaps and improve performance, and you can use them to better utilize business systems like HoneyBook!
+Process maps are a valuable tool for overall business improvement.
+You can use them before you even have processes in place to iterate how you may want your flow to look.
+You can also use them to analyze gaps and improve performance, and better utilize business systems like HoneyBook!

-Try mapping your process at least once a year to continue optimizing and growing.
+Try mapping your process at least once a year to continually improve your clientflow.